aetherinox/docker-base-alpine/README.md

 ### PID 1 or Leave

 In the world of Linux, the Process Identifier 1 (`PID 1`) is considered the **master** process, and there is no other parent process than itself.
 If this process terminates, then the computer shuts down because is understood there is no more work to be done.
-S6 overlay launches your application as PID 1.
+S6 overlay launches within your docker container as PID 1.
 Once that app terminates, the docker container ceases to operate and it will throw a `FAILED` code.

 <br />
 <br />